mavera12/EHR/Demographics-for-Other-Areas.md

 By default, the project contains demographics for the entire United States in `src/main/resources/geography/demographics.csv` which has been post-processed from publicly available US Census Bureau files.

-If you modify or replace the demographics file, you may also need to replace `src/main/resources/geography/zipcodes.csv` which contains postal codes and geographic locations (latitude and longitude) for each location.
+If you modify or replace the demographics file, you may also need to replace the [Zip or Postal Codes](https://github.com/synthetichealth/synthea/wiki/Zip-or-Postal-Codes) file which contains postal codes and geographic locations (latitude and longitude) for each location.

-If you want to change patient names to be more appropriate for another area (e.g. not so North American) you'll also need to modify or replace the `src/main/resources/names.yml` file.
+You may also want to change patient names to be more appropriate for another area (e.g. not so North American).
+If so, you'll also need to modify or replace the [Names](https://github.com/synthetichealth/synthea/wiki/Name-Data) file.

 ### Generating a State or City
 For example, you can generate synthetic patients for the state of New York: